mesonbuild/meson/docs/markdown/_include_qt_base.md

 It takes no positional arguments, and the following keyword arguments:
-  - `name` (string | empty): if provided a single .cpp file will be generated, and the output of all qrc files will be combined in this file, otherwise each qrc file be written to it's own cpp file.
+  - `name` (string | empty): if provided a single .cpp file will be generated, and the output of all qrc files will be combined in this file, otherwise each qrc file be written to its own cpp file.
   - `sources` (File | string | custom_target | custom_target index | generator_output)[]:
     A list of sources to be transpiled.
 Required, must have at least one source *New in 0.60.0*: support for custom_target, custom_target_index, and generator_output.